joshichintan/tech-screen/README.md

 # Quorus Tech Screen Project Template

 This is the template project for Quorus Tech Screens.
-Fork this repo and use it as a starting point for your project.
+Use it as a starting point for your project.

 ## Project Description